-The remainder of this paper is structured as follows: we clarify the difference between the common concept of pattern solutions and concrete solutions in Section II.
+The remainder of this paper is structured as follows: we clarify the difference between the common concept of pattern solutions and Solution Implementations as separate concrete solution artifacts in Section II.
 In Section III, we discuss related work and the lack of directly usable concrete solutions in state of the art pattern research.
-We show how to keep patterns linked to concrete solution knowledge and how to select them to establish concrete solution building blocks, which can be aggregated in Section IV.
-In Section V, we give an example of how to apply the introduced concepts in the domains of cloud application architecture and cloud application management and verify the feasibility of the presented approach by means of an implemented prototype in Section VI.
-We conclude this paper with an outline of future work in Section VII.
+We show how to keep patterns linked to concrete solution knowledge in the form of Solution Implementations and how to select Solution Implementations to establish concrete solution building blocks, which can be aggregated in Section IV.
+In Section V, we present detailed use cases to show the applicability of the presented concept.
+We verify the feasibility of the approach by means of implemented prototypes in Section VI and conclude this paper with an outline of future work in Section VII.